ahewer/ultrax-tongue-meshes/README.md

 ## Components

-This repository provides you with the following files:
+The assets of this repository provide you with the following files:

-- sampleDatabase.yaml : This is a [sample database][4] ready to be used with the [model-builder][3] tool to derive a multilinear tongue model from the registered meshes.
+- tongue_training.yaml : This is a [sample database][4] ready to be used with the [model-builder][3] tool to derive a multilinear tongue model from the registered meshes.
 - meshes : This folder contains the registered and reconstructed meshes.

 ## Notes for deriving the model

 The sample database contains relative paths of the meshes.
-Thus, you should call **model-builder** from the same folder as **sampleDatabase.yaml**.
+Thus, you should call **model-builder** from the same folder as **tongue_training.yaml**.

 ## License